p4lang/p4c/docs/README.md

 git push origin your-branch-name  # push only to your branch, never to master
 ```

-* create a pull request and assign it to Chris (`cdodd`)
+* create a pull request and assign it to ChrisDodd
   (seems to require interacting with the github web site)

-* only Chris can merge branches into master
+* only ChrisDodd can merge branches into master

 * Incorporate all review comments.

 * Squash extra commits, push, rebasing your branch against
   origin/master if necessary.

-* Wait on Chris to merge.

 # Debugging